-To connect a load to our AE series piezo stacks, we recommend using a room-temperature epoxy, such as Thorlabs' F120.
-To mount the PC4 series piezo stacks, we recommend using an epoxy that cures at 80 °C (176 °F) or below, such as our 353NDPK or TS10 epoxies or Loctite[®] Hysol[®] 9340.
-When interfacing a mechanical load with the piezoelectric actuator, it is important to center the mechanical load on the actuator's end face to avoid applying a torque.
+°F) or below, such as our 353NDPK or TS10 epoxies or Loctite® Hysol® 9340.
+When interfacing a mechanical load with the piezoelectric actuator, it is important to center the mechanical load on the actuator's end face to avoid applying a torque that could damage the actuator.
+Additionally, the piezoelectric actuator should be interfaced with an external load such that the induced force is directed along the actuator's axis of displacement.
 If the actuator is incorporated into a design that calls for a preload, it is recommended that the preload does not exceed 50% of the specified clamping force.
 Please refer to the Operation tab above for more information.